Geek92/Syst-me-de-fichiers-Linux/README.md

 	│       ├── grub.cfg	The grub configuration file
 	│       └── unicode.pf2	The unicode font used by grub
-	├── CONTRIBUTORS.md	The contributors list of this skeleton ├── include		The directory used to store .h file (empty in the skeleton) ├── LICENSE		The GNU General Public Licence used by this project ├── link.ld		The link script used by gcc to build the project ├── Makefile		The makefile building mykernel.iso from the source ├── README.md		This file (using markdown)
+	├── CONTRIBUTORS.md	The contributors list of this skeleton ├── include		The directory used to store .h file (contains IO port, GDT and IDT headers) ├── LICENSE		The GNU General Public Licence used by this project ├── link.ld		The link script used by gcc to build the project ├── Makefile		The makefile building mykernel.iso from the source ├── README.md		This file (using markdown)
-	└── src			The directory used to store the assembly and C sources ├── 0boot.s		The actual entrypoint called by multiboot └── main.c		The main.c file where the main() is implemented.
+	└── src			The directory used to store the assembly and C sources ├── 0boot.s		The actual entrypoint called by multiboot ├── gdt0.s		Global Descriptor Table assembly routines ├── idt0.s		Interrupt Descriptor Table assembly routines ├── idt.c		Interrupt Descriptor Table configuration and interface ├── gdt.c		Global Descriptor Table configuration and interface └── main.c		The main.c file where the main() is implemented.
 ```

 ## get started

-The source of your kernel is splitted in two files :
+The source of your kernel is splitted in six files :
 1. 0boot.s
 2. main.c
+3. gdt0.s
+4. gdt.c
+5. idt0.s
+6. idt.c

 0boot.s is the real entry point of your kernel.
 It just stops hardware interrupt, sets a call-stack and
 jumps to the C main with the multiboot structure address as argument of main.

+IDT and GDT-related files should be working out of the box, and configure the CPU on boot.
+You can play
+with the IDT configuration to handle various interrupts (an example is given in main()).

 main.c is the C code that will run : your kernel !
 You can change it in order to print "Hello My World".